Our three large yurts (Buzzard, Badger and Woodpecker) can sleep up to 6 persons. Our smaller yurt (Willow) sleeps up to 4.

 Do you allow for group bookings?

 We can cater for group bookings, and welcome parties, wedding events, corporate bookings and most other group events.
 However, in order to ensure privacy and peace for our guests, we will only take group bookings for the entire site.
+Please note we are within the Area of Outstanding Natural Beauty where tranquility is prized - loud music late at night will not be tolerated.

 Can we bring our children?